RJ Mitte: Early life

-Mitte was born in Jackson, Mississippi.
-He was delivered by emergency caesarean and was not breathing at the time of his birth, which resulted in permanent brain damage.
-He was adopted a few weeks later by Michael Scott Mitte and Dyna Mitte, who later separated.
+Roy Frank Mitte III was born on August 21, 1992, in Jackson, Mississippi.
+He was delivered by emergency caesarean and was not breathing at the time of his birth, which resulted in permanent brain damage (hypoxic-ischemic encephalopathy).
+He was adopted a few weeks later by Roy Frank Mitte Jr. and Dyna Mitte, who later separated.
 He was diagnosed with cerebral palsy at the age of three, and doctors put his legs in casts for six months in an attempt to straighten his feet.

 Mitte was fitted with leg braces and used crutches throughout most of his childhood; however, over time, his body became stronger through sports and exercise; he no longer needed any walking devices by his teenage years.
-In 2006, he moved with his family to Los Angeles, where his younger sister Lacianne Carriere had received an offer for a role in a film project.
+In 2006, he relocated to Los Angeles, California with his family since his younger sister, Lacianne Carriere, got a job offer in a movie production.

 Mitte was raised by his mother following his parents' separation.
 After she became paralyzed, Mitte assumed financial responsibility for his family at the age of 13, which by then also included his sister, who had been born when he was 11.
 As of 2015, he remained financially responsible for both his mother and sister.